cprevallet/fitplot/static/help.rst

 ::

- sudo tar -xvzf fitplot.tgz -C /opt/ sudo /opt/fitplot/icons/cpfitplot_color.png /usr/share/icons/hicolor/48x48/apps/
+ sudo tar -xvzf fitplot.tgz -C /opt/ sudo /opt/fitplot/icons/cpfitplot_color.png /usr/share/icons/hicolor/128x128/apps/
  sudo cp /opt/fitplot/fitplot.desktop /usr/share/applications/

+- Mac OSX (64 bit)

+Installation is performed by downloading the file with the dmg file and single clicking on it.
+This should result in a drive icon appearing on the desktop.
+Double click on it to open.
+Proceed to Starting the Application.

-The program needs write access to a temporary directory (typically C:\\Users\\User Name\\AppData\\Local\\Temp on MS Windows) or (/tmp on Linux).
+The program needs write access to a temporary directory (typically C:\\Users\\User Name\\AppData\\Local\\Temp on MS Windows) or (/tmp on Linux and OSX).
 Nothing else is required.

 Usage
 =====